JoshuaBurt1/Kotlin-MongoDB_LibrarySystem/README.md

 # Kotlin-MongoDB_LibrarySystem
-Kotlin with a local MongoDB connection
+Terminal library management system using Kotlin with a local MongoDB connection

 //Local MongoDB Connection - only you have access to data, it is saved after each session